core-wg/href/draft-ietf-core-href.md

 instead of a sequence of characters.
-This allows typical operations on URI references such as parsing, comparison, and reference resolution (including all corner cases) to be implemented in a comparatively small amount of code.
+This allows typical operations on URI references such as parsing, comparison, and reference resolution (including all corner cases) to be implemented in a comparatively small amount of code and to be less prone to bugs and interoperability issues.

 As a result of simplification, however, CRIs are not capable of expressing all URIs permitted by the generic syntax of {{STD66}} (hence